sparkflows/sparkflows-docs/docs/tutorials/solutions/campaign_analytics/campaign_analytics_overview.rst

-How to build a solution for campaign analytics ?
+Overview
 ==================

+Maketing Campaign Analytics for Retail Customers.

 Objective:
 --------
+Extract necessary business insights from the responses to promotional offers and coupons by customers participating in marketing campaigns.
-Allow Retail Marketing team to create targeted offers for right customer segments based on the responsiveness of promotional offers and effectiveness of coupons.
+Predictive and descriptiove insights will allow the Retail Marketing team to create targeted offers for right customer segments based on the purchase behaviour.

-Solution Overview:
+Solution Approach:
 --------
-Let’s assume the Marketing Team of an Enterprise has completed several promotional campaigns.
+Let’s assume the Marketing Team of an organization has completed several promotional campaigns.

-- We shall now build a Campaign Analytics Solution which can help the Retailers to measure the effectiveness of the campaigns.
+- We shall build a Campaign Analytics Solution which can help the Retailers to measure the effectiveness of the campaigns.
 - The solution will provide various functionalities like of Data Profiling, Data Validation, Model Training and Predictive Analytics.
 - The solution will identify the target segments of customer households, predict churns (based on historical campaigns, POS and promotional data).
 - It also uses Gen-AI features like Huggingface LLM to compute sentiment of store-wise product reviews.